hash00x1/Aurora-Engineering-Challenge/README.md

 The code has been written in Visual Studio and is optimized to run on an AWS t3a.xlarge or t3a.2xlarge instance (or similar).

+To test the model, adjust the "path"-parameter to your local copy of AURORA Challenge .json- training files and simply run the scripts.
+The code features no parameters to display graph-outputs in a non-IDE environment.
+These will need to be added.